Sooty: Film

 On 20 June 2014 the Radio Times confirmed that Sooty: The Movie was in production.
 It was set to go in production in 2016.

-Wink Taylor, Alex Skerratt and Richard Cadell are writing the film.
-Matthew Corbett will appear in the movie, Cadell has confirmed.

-It is planned for release sometime in the near future.

-In 2021 "Sooty and The Trifle of Doom" was announced to be distributed by Kaleidoscope Film Distribution.
+Wink Taylor, Alex Skerratt and Richard Cadell were writing the film.
+Cadell confirmed that Matthew Corbett would appear in the movie.
+In 2021 Sooty and The Trifle of Doom was announced to be distributed by Kaleidoscope Film Distribution.

 Merchandise

 Books

 For most years from 1957 to 1998, there was a Sooty Annual; no annual was published in 1987, 1988, or 1990.
 The early annuals were published by the London Daily Mirror.
 Later annuals were published by Purnell and Sons.

 The annuals feature an expanded cast of characters including: